ourcanadian/ocse-core/README.md

-# ocse-core
+# OCSE Core

-OurCanadian Search Engine Core
+Here will be the repo of our Search Engine